nicobucodiguito/noteapp/README.md

 - **Modify this note**: Modifies the selected note.
 - **Delete this note**: Deletes the note permanently, requires user confirmation.
 ---

+### Installation

+- Install the Pick library through "pip install -r requirements.txt" or via a venv (then pip install pick)
+- The rest of dependencies are already bundled within Python's standard library (Python 2.5 and newer)
+- Execute the program, a new database will be created for you to use and that's it! :)